Danjb1/open-rival/image-extractor/README.md

 Build using Visual Studio.

-The executable will be created in a "Debug" directory.

 ## Run

 `IMAGES.DAT` should be placed in the directory from which the program is run.

-Run the executable, and the images will be extracted to an "images" directory (this may need to be created).
+Run the executable, and the images will be extracted to an `images` directory.

 A full list of images can be found [here](/docs/images.md).